webOSArchive/help.palm.com/readme.md

 - <a href="http://www.webosarchive.org/docs/proxysetup/">http://www.webosarchive.org/docs/proxysetup/</a>

+If you're unable to use the proxy, lookup the DNS entry for webosarchive.org, and add a hosts (`/etc/hosts`) entry on your device like this:

+- `<ipaddress>   help.palm.com`

+Where `<ipaddress>` is the IP of webosarchive.org -- note that this is subject to change in the future.

-If you'd rather not use a public proxy, you can hosts the help files on your own server, and add a hosts (`/etc/hosts`) entry on your device like this:
+Finally, you can hosts the help files on your own server, and add a hosts (`/etc/hosts`) entry on your device like this:

 - `<ipaddress>   help.palm.com`